LucianoCirino/MHWI-LedgeLBG/README.md

 |:---------:|:------------:|:---------------:|:----------:|:-------------:|
 | The name of the ammo type to swap to. | The assigned hotkey to begin the scripted action.| The condition the Primary Ammo must be in order to begin the scripted action. | The number of shots to perform before executing the Finish Action.| The action to take when complete.
 "Return" returns you to the primary ammo type, "Next" moves you to the next index entry in the ammo script table. |

-#### Ammo Script Notes:
+> [!NOTE]
-> Swapping into ammo types that don't bounce works, however, this will exit the LLBG loop which must then be manually restarded again (walking off ledge).
+> - Swapping into ammo types that don't bounce works, however, this will exit the LLBG loop which must then be manually restarded again (walking off ledge).

-> Multiple entries can have the same **Queue Hotkey**.
+> - Multiple entries can have the same **Queue Hotkey**.
 As they are called, script will cycle through the assigned entries in the indexed order of the table.

-> A scripted ammo reaching zero is treated as equivalent to having its configured **Shot Limit** reached.
+> - A scripted ammo reaching zero is treated as equivalent to having its configured **Shot Limit** reached.

-> Commands to swap into an ammo type that has no ammo will be ignored by the script.
+> - Commands to swap into an ammo type that has no ammo will be ignored by the script.
 If multiple ammos are assigned a hotkey, it will skip the entry that has no ammo.

-> During firing, the ammo wheel is cycled in order to keep it open.
+> - During LLBG, the ammo wheel is cycled in order to keep it open.
 This is done because there is a huge startup delay for traversing through more than one entry in the ammo wheel at a time if it was previously closed ; It takes 17ms to move one entry and ~350ms to begin moving it again.
 Once open however, it only takes N x 17ms to traverse to any ammo type in your bag, with N representing shortest the number of swaps it takes to reach the desired ammo's destination.

 ### ⌨️ KbM Controls
 These are the controls the script is using to perform all the actions in the game, and as such must match your ingame Keyboard & Mouse controls.
 They are configured by default as my ingame defaults, but if you have different defaults (or don't want to reset your in game KbM settings) you can match them here manually.
 Don't put capital letters for letter presses.

+> [!IMPORTANT]
->note: The **craft** key should be your ingame shortcut key that crafts all your primary ammo (1 → 8).
+> The **craft** key should be your ingame shortcut key that crafts all your primary ammo (1 → 8).
 This can be left blank if not used.

 <br>

 ## Requirements